MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ### No Agents Opted/Logged In: Set how to handle calls when no agents are opted/logged into the queue

-***New - this new call exception handling option handles calls when no agents are opted into the queue or all agents are logged out of the queue.***
+This call exception handling option handles calls when no agents are opted into the queue or all agents are logged out of the queue.

 **Apply to All or New Calls** controls whether or not the no agents call treatment applies to: